korenscript/Immortal/README.md

 The console window is visible, but it will change after reboot.

 **1st Payload**
-When the message box apper with the text "Lets get some friends" it will immediatelly start to creating 1000 accounts with random gibberish names and passwords.
+When the message box apper with the text `"Lets get some friends"` it will immediatelly start to creating 1000 accounts with random gibberish names and passwords.
 Luckely your account will not be affected.

 > [!WARNING]
 > Sometimes accounts can appear right after the payload starts, but it is not always like that.
 > If you cannot see any changes then you need to restart the computer.

 **2nd Payload**
 Another payload will create new drives.
-That can explain the message "Its time to expand".
+That can explain the message `"Its time to expand"`.
 But before that, the script will convert the primary disk into dynamic disk.
 By doing this, it can create as many drives as it wants.

 **3rd Payload**
 This payload just disconnects the internet connection.
 Nothing else to say about this one ...

 **4th Payload - (default) File Overwritter**
-It will search for all conected drives and then it will overwrite all files within these drives and their subdirectories with message "OVERWRITTEN BY IMMORTAL.BAT".
+It will search for all conected drives and then it will overwrite all files within these drives and their subdirectories with message `"OVERWRITTEN BY IMMORTAL.BAT"`.
 You might even lose files in the share folder so be careful!

 **4th Payload - 02/11 | 11.2 - Shell Overwritter**
-This payload will just replace explorer.exe to epilepsy.bat so after reboot instead of seeing your desktop with all icons, you are going to see batch script which changes its colors randomly and says "HACKED BY IMMORTAL.BAT" multiple times.
+This payload will just replace `explorer.exe` to `epilepsy.bat` so after reboot instead of seeing your desktop with all icons, you are going to see batch script which changes its colors randomly and says `"HACKED BY IMMORTAL.BAT"` multiple times.

 **4th Payload - 04/01 | 1.4 - Delete Classes**
-It will try to delete all classes from registry which are exactly located in "HKEY_LOCAL_MACHINE\SOFTWARE\Classes" or "HKEY_CLASSES_ROOT".
+It will try to delete all classes from registry which are exactly located in `HKEY_LOCAL_MACHINE\SOFTWARE\Classes` or `HKEY_CLASSES_ROOT`.
 By deleting these classes you will not be able to open any application.
 After reboot you are going to see a black screen with some error messages.

 ### Cruel 😡